Ashkan-Yaldaie/thesis/documents/Thesis.md

 - Ability to switch on/off some home devices
 - The system can measure home temperature
 - System will be able to control home devices based on the home temperature
-- The home automation system will be able to set time for turning on/off home devices.
+- The home automation system will be able to set time for turning on/off home devices
+- A website is needed in order to control the system

 Security system: